directvt/vtm/doc/architecture.md

 `xlvt`     | `DirectVT Console with TTY`    | A derivative of `DirectVT Console` stacked with additional limited `Teletype Console` as a controlling terminal.
 It is used for CUI applications that redirect DirectVT traffic to standard output and require user input via platform's TTY.
 Depending on activity the corresponding console became active for the user.
 `tile`     | `Tiling Window Manager`        | A window container with an organization of the hosting window area into mutually non-overlapping panes for nested windows.
 `site`     | `Desktop Region Marker`        | A transparent resizable frame for marking the specific desktop region for quick navigation across the borderless workspace.
+`desk`     | `Desktop Client`               | ...Used to run Desktop Client...
+Not used directly in the desktop process's address space.

 The desktop root after creating a new window or attaching a new user broadcasts a desktop-wide event in order to update users taskbars.